tpximpact/mhclg-oruk/content/adopt/use-cases/combine-local-data-for-regional-and-national-services/outcomes.md

 ## Outcomes

-* Less duplicated effort to maintain data
+* Reduced duplication of effort to maintain data
 * Better use of data gathered, leading to better quality checking
-* A more complete view of services, and where service gaps exist
-* Improved visibility for local services
+* Improved visibility exposure of local services
-* Enables new services to be designed and built using data that was previously a burden to collect and update
+* Allows new services to be designed and built using data that is currently a burden to collect and update